The term "Lead Alert" is a feature of Automation that allow you to set a notification to an internal recipient.

 Functionally, a Lead Alert is an email sent to an internal audience and triggered by some action in an automation workflow step before it.

 As noted above, a lead alert is typically triggered by a subscriber action in an automation workflow.
-In the example below, we are sending a lead alert if the subscriber opened the email.
+In the example below, we are sending a lead alert if the subscriber clicked to download a resource.

 To successfully set up a Lead Alert, you need to: